“We forget that the water cycle and the life cycle are one.”

 GE addresses global water challenges through many avenues.
-In addition to GE products with water-saving features across our portfolio, GE’s Water & Process Technologies group partners with customers to provide water treatment, wastewater treatment and process system solutions.
-GE also focuses on water use in our operations through Ecomagination goals and focused attention in water-scarce regions.
+In particular, GE’s Water & Process Technologies business partners with customers to provide water and wastewater treatment and process-system solutions.
+GE also focuses on water use in our operations through our Ecomagination goals and through heightened attention to our most water-intensive facilities.

 - GE has long believed that it is important to manage our own water footprint, and in 2015 we announced a new goal: 20% reduction in freshwater usage by 2020 from a 2011 baseline.

 - The GE Power facility in Schenectady, NY, is continuously striving to reduce water use, GHG emissions, and energy consumption.
 For example, a well-designed, highly efficient river pump—in an opportunity identified during a Kaizen event—has been successfully operating at the Schenectady site for the past two years, pulling water from the Mohawk River for non-contact process cooling, chiller condenser cooling, testing, and boiler make-up water treatment.
 The new pump can better align water supply with the site’s demands.
 Additional efficiency-improvement efforts at the site included upgrades to the autoclave complex, the installation of a new condensate tank and insulated piping in the water treatment and boiler make-up systems, an industrial steam silencer with a new programmable steam-control valve to reduce wasted steam, and the installation of efficient LED high-bay fixtures.
 These projects have resulted in substantial annual cost and environmental benefits from reduced natural gas use, GHG emissions, and electricity consumption, including an impressive savings of more than 1.25 billion gallons of water.

 - GE’s Water & Process Technologies business develops technologies to address the world’s most complex challenges related to water availability, quality and productivity, the environment, and energy.